 Why Does Response Speed Matter So Much in a Breach?

-Speed isn’t just about reducing the stress in the room.
-It has a direct, measurable financial impact.
-Organizations that contained a breach in under 200 days saved over $1 million compared to those that took longer.
-Ransomware attackers escalate demands when the response is slow.
-And SEC disclosure rules now measure timelines in hours and days – not weeks.
+The financial case for speed is well documented in the data: organizations that contained a breach in under 200 days saved over $1 million compared to those that took longer, ransomware attackers escalate demands when response is slow, and SEC disclosure rules now compress reporting timelines into days once materiality is determined.

 What Does an On-Demand Cyber Team Do During Breach Recovery?